Counseling psychology: Client variables

 Client characteristics such as help-seeking attitudes and attachment style have been found to be related to client use of counseling, as well as expectations and outcome.
 Stigma against mental illness can keep people from acknowledging problems and seeking help.
-Public stigma has been found to be related to self-stigma, attitudes towards counseling, and willingness to seek help.
+Public stigma has been found to be related to self-stigma, negative attitudes towards counseling, and unwillingness to seek help.

-In terms of attachment style, clients with avoidance styles have been found to perceive greater risks and fewer benefits to counseling, and are less likely to seek professional help, than securely attached clients.
+In terms of attachment style, clients with avoidant styles have been found to perceive greater risks and fewer benefits to counseling, and are less likely to seek professional help, than securely attached clients.
 Those with anxious attachment styles perceive greater benefits, as well as risks, to counseling.
-Educating clients about expectations of counseling can improve client satisfaction, treatment duration and outcomes, and is an efficient and cost-effective intervention.
+Educating clients about what to expect from counseling can improve client satisfaction, treatment duration and outcomes, and is an efficient and cost-effective intervention.

 Counseling relationship

 The relationship between a counselor and a client consists in the feelings and attitudes that a client and therapist have towards one another and the manner in which those feelings and attitudes are expressed.
 Some theorists have suggested that the relationship may be thought of in three parts: transference and countertransference, working alliance, and the real—or personal—relationship.
 Other theorists argue that the concepts of transference and countertransference are outdated and inadequate.

-Transference can be described as the client's distorted perceptions of the therapist.
-This can have a great effect on the therapeutic relationship.
-For instance, the therapist may have a facial feature that reminds the client of their parent.
-Because of this association, if the client has significant negative or positive feelings toward their parent, they may project these feelings onto the therapist.
+Transference can be described as the client's distorted perceptions of the therapist, which can significantly affect the therapeutic relationship.
+For instance, if the therapist may have a facial feature that reminds the client of their parent, the client may associate the therapist with the parent and project strong positive or negative feelings onto the therapist.
 This can affect the therapeutic relationship in a few ways.
-For example, if the client has a very strong bond with their parent, they may see the therapist as a father or mother figure and have a strong connection with the therapist.
-This can be problematic because as a therapist, it is not ethical to have a more than "professional" relationship with a client.
-It can also be a good thing, because the client may open up greatly to the therapist.
-In another way, if the client has a very negative relationship with their parent, the client may feel negative feelings toward the therapist.
-This can then affect the therapeutic relationship as well.
-For example, the client may have trouble opening up to the therapist because he or she lacks trust in their parent (projecting these feelings of distrust onto the therapist).
+For example, if the client has a very strong bond with their parent, they may see the therapist as a father or mother figure and have a strong connection with the therapist, potentially compromising the professional distance the therapist is ethically required to maintain.
+On the other hand, if the client has a very negative relationship with their parent, the client may feel negative feelings toward the therapist, which can also affect the therapeutic relationship.
+For example, a client projecting feelings of distrust toward their parent onto their therapist may have trouble opening up to the therapist.

-Another theory about the function of the counseling relationship is known as the secure-base hypothesis, which is related to attachment theory.
-This hypothesis proposes that the counselor acts as a secure base from which clients can explore and then check in with.
-Secure attachment to one's counselor and secure attachment in general have been found to be related to client exploration.
-Insecure attachment styles have been found to be related to less session depth than securely attached clients.
+Another theory about the mechanism of the counseling relationship is known as the secure-base hypothesis, which is related to attachment theory.
+This hypothesis proposes that the counselor acts as a secure base from where clients can explore and check in.
+Secure attachment to one's counselor and secure attachment in general have been found to be positively related to client exploration, while insecure attachment styles have been correlated with less session depth than secure attachment styles.